Chethan-B-dev/Covid19-Assistance/README.md

 2.)
 Open the phpMyAdmin and create a database "covid".

 3.)
-Import the covid.sql file present in the database folder.
+Import the covid.sql file into your created database.

 4.)
 Open the htdocs folder in the xampp folder.
 Copy and paste this repository.